Kreswell/kreswell.github.io/_posts/Spin.md

 Spin is weird.
 It's the most purely quantum mechanical property of subatomic particles, in the sense that there's no good way to visualize it.
 Ordinary macroscopic things just don't have a property quite like spin.
 Although, they do have properties *sort of* like spin that can help us get the general idea.

-Spin is the *intrinsic angular momentum* of a particle.
+Spin is the *intrinsic angular momentum* of a particle, which is, sort of, the "spinniness" of an object.
+In clas

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzAyMjYzMDEsLTIwNTk4ODg5MDMsLT
-E0MTY0MzQ0NzgsLTE2MjUyNjE4MDMsLTI2OTYyMjUyOF19
+eyJoaXN0b3J5IjpbMTExMDA0NjQ0NSwtMTA3MDIyNjMwMSwtMj
+A1OTg4ODkwMywtMTQxNjQzNDQ3OCwtMTYyNTI2MTgwMywtMjY5
+NjIyNTI4XX0=
 -->